-UCL Open: Environment welcomes submissions from all aspects of environment related research from any discipline and strongly encourages submissions of a multi and inter-disciplinary nature that showcases radical and critical thinking on real world problems with the aim of benefitting humanity – please see the aims and scope for further guidance.
+UCL Open: Environment welcomes submissions from all aspects of environment-related research from any discipline and strongly encourages submissions of a multi and inter-disciplinary nature that showcases radical and critical thinking on real world problems with the aim of benefiting humanity – please see the aims and scope for further guidance.

 The list of article types below is by no means extensive or exhaustive, but rather aims to aid authors frame their article for submission to UCL Open: Environment – please also refer to the Preparing your manuscript pages and Publishing policies pages for additional information before submitting.

 |Challenge article and/or Theory article||Challenge and theory articles are primary research detailing and reporting research classified as primary literature, specifically showing how a certain challenge, and/or a tested hypothesis/theory was investigated.|